miracledoescode/Bank.app/README.md

 this is a bank app
-like before fork it, clone it and work on it.
+like before fork it, clone it and make a pull request on it.

 1.savings account

 📌Make the deposit method for the savings account
-📌 under the savings set a limit for withdrawal at a time
+📌 under the savings set a limit for withdrawal at a time (like 25m)

 2.Current account